 They offer free video currency in return for the user performing an action on the website.
 This could be filling out a survey or downloading an app.
 In fact what happens is you or your kids risk downloading viruses or unknowingly giving away their login information and having their accounts hacked.

-The Starling Kite debit card, available for children aged 6-16, gives kids the ability to use their own money, whilst still providing parents with ultimate control over the spending.
+The Starling Kite debit card, available for children aged 6-15, gives kids the ability to use their own money, whilst still providing the adult with ultimate control over the spending.

-Parents control how much money is sent to the Kite space, and can set daily, weekly or monthly spending limits for their children’s card.
+The adult controls how much money is sent to the Kite space, and can set daily, weekly or monthly spending limits for their children’s card.
 This means a child can’t spend any more on gaming than agreed.
-Parents can also control whether or not Kite can be used online, and will receive real-time notifications of how much and where their child spends their money.
+The adult can also control whether or not Kite can be used online, and will receive real-time notifications of how much and where their child spends their money.

 The potential perils of loot boxes

 Often in games that are ‘free to play’, you’ll find loot boxes.
 Players either buy the boxes directly or receive them during play and later need to buy ‘keys’ to redeem them.
 The boxes and the keys are sometimes purchased with real money.
 The free game just became a game you pay for.

 These loot boxes are like virtual lucky dips.
 In other words, the player receives a random selection of virtual items which could range from purely cosmetic items with no effect on gameplay such as skins, which are special costumes, through to powerful items which give a gameplay advantage, such as game-changing weapons.